 After a helicopter flight to the Waiau headwaters, we have the luxury of rafting light boats through the numerous rapids above camp 1, where your gear will be awaiting you.

-A reasonable standard of fitness and confidence in water is required: a minimum age may apply.
+This river rafting tour is Grade 2-3 with some Grade 3-4+ rapids at the entrance to The Narrows.
+A reasonable standard of fitness and confidence in water is required and a minimum age may apply.

 We can arrange all your transport and accommodation requirements.

 The river rafting season runs from October to the beginning of April.
 Please enquire for more details as trips depend on water levels.